-- 2. If George Fox chooses to grant advanced standing with credit, it must determine by appropriate written and oral examination that students have the knowledge, competence, or skills that normally would be provided by the specific courses for which they have been admitted with advanced standing.
+- 1. Students admitted with advanced standing may be granted such standing a) without credit by exempting students from some courses but not reducing the total number of academic credits required for the degree, or b) with credit by reducing the number of hours required for the degree. - 2.
+If George Fox chooses to grant advanced standing with credit, it must determine by appropriate written and oral examination that students have the knowledge, competence, or skills that normally would be provided by the specific courses for which they have been admitted with advanced standing.
 George Fox has articulation agreements with selected undergraduate schools detailing advanced standing.
 Prospective students are encouraged to ask the admissions counselor concerning the details. - 3.
 Advanced standing with credit cannot be granted on the basis of ministerial or life experience or the content of undergraduate work alone. - 4.
 If advanced standing is granted with credit on the basis of appropriate evaluation, not more than one-sixth of the total credits required for an ATS-approved degree may be granted in this way. - 5.
-At least 50 percent of the concentration hours must be taken at George Fox Evangelical Seminary. - A student must meet the minimum residency requirements of the individual programs: 32 hours for the master of divinity, master of arts in theological studies, and master of arts in Christian ministries. - 7.
+At least 50 percent of the concentration hours must be taken at George Fox Evangelical Seminary. - 6.
+A student must meet the minimum residency requirements of the individual programs: 32 hours for the master of divinity, master of arts in theological studies, and master of arts in Christian ministries. - 7.
 Appropriate fees may be assessed for processing and evaluation. - 8.
 Faculty may identify certain courses that are not available for advanced standing.

-School of Professional Studies (SPS) Admission Procedures
+School of Professional Studies Admissions (SPS)